Tha Lot-tree

 1.7 Billion dollars.

-Second biggest jackpot ever.
-There have only been six over 1 billion dollars in the 33 year history of the Powerball lottery.
+This is the second biggest jackpot ever.
+There have been six over 1 billion dollars in the 33 year history of Powerball.

 An article I read today said, you have a better chance to get struck by lightning, or hit a hole in one in golf, or date a millionaire, than win the Lottery.